hunterharling/exo-transits/readme.md

 # Exo Transits

-An exoplanet visualizer and calendar for astronomers.
+An exoplanet transit visualizer and predictor for astronomers.

 ## Features
 - Transits